Aldox890/tasks-book/README.md

 > MONGO_TEST_URI='mongodb://test_usr:test_pwd@localhost:27017/' MONGO_TEST_DB='task_db_test' pytest

 ## Actions
-A simple github actions is implemented to run unit tests on each push
+A simple github action is implemented to run unit tests on each push

+## Assumptions
+- task descriptions cannot have duplicate names
+- a mongo compose service should be provided
+- the command line tool must execute given command and then terminate, without waiting for more commands
+- due date cannot be already passed